tminions/binocularss/phase0/progress-report.md

 ## What Has Worked Well:
 One thing that has worked really well is breaking down the RSS feed app structure into Clean Architecture Classes.
 The problem domain very naturally falls into different entity objects like Article, Feed, and FeedGroup as well as controllers that change the properties of the various entities.

+Another thing that has worked well is division of work.
+Some group members are more experienced with Android, while others are more proficient in writing and the design of the CRC cards.
+By having different responsibilities and having open channels for communication, we got a lot more accomplished than we would individually.

 ## Open Questions:
 - One question we have is a possible change in the development stack we are using.
 We wish to switch to Kotlin, mainly due to the declarative UI library, JetBrains Compose.
 Additionally, Kotlin offers cleaner and easier to understand code.
 Prof. Calver mentioned that this was okay as long as our TA did not have any objections.

+- Another open question we had was about